red6/dmn-check/README.md

 ### Correct use of enumerations

 Decision making often involves a fixed set of values (eg. a list of supported currencies) and therefore those values are used in DMN decision tables.
 Those values are often implemented in form of Java enums. `dmn-check` also to specify the fully-qualified class name of an enum in the type declaration of the input- / output-column and checks the values in the DMN decision table against the enum implementation.

+### Correctly connected requirement graphs

+Besides decision tables DMN provides a way to connect decisions tables with each other.
+The resulting graphs are called Decision Requirement Graphs (DRG).
+You can visualize inputs and authorities for decision tables, too.

+`dmn-check` verifies that a DRG is a [connected graph](https://en.wikipedia.org/wiki/Connectivity_(graph_theory)) and that the in- and ouputs of connected decision tables are compatible.

 ## Releated work